 On May 16, 1891, Emma Thomas transferred 315 Marlborough to John Thomas, who was living in Cheyenne at that time.

-By the 1891-1892 winter season, 315 Marlborough was the home of wool broker John Hurd Hutchins and his wife, Olivia Lee (Endicott) Hutchins.
-They had married in November of 1890.
+In January of 1891, 315 Marlborough became the home of wool broker John Hurd Hutchins and his wife, Olivia Lee (Endicott) Hutchins.
+They had married in November of 1890 and 315 Marlborough was their first home together.
 Prior to their marriage, he had lived at 240 Marlborough with his mother, Julia Hannah (Hurd) Hutchins, the widow of Horace Green Hutchins.

 John and Olivia Hutchins continued to live at 315 Marlborough during the 1895-1896 winter season, but moved soon thereafter to 222 Beacon.